aces/Loris/modules/electrophysiology_browser/help/view_session.md

 - EEG: the file containing the session recording data.
 - Electrode info (tsv): contains electrode locations.
 - Channels info (tsv): channel status and filter settings.
-- Events (tsv): events recorded during the session.
+- Events (tsv): events (both stimuli and responses) recorded during the session.

 On the left, *Next* and *Previous* buttons can be used to navigate between sessions.
 Navigate back to the main page of the module by clicking on its name in the breadcrumb trail placed at the top of the page.
 ___